Everything You Need to Know About Annual IRA Contribution Deadlines

 Roth IRA Conversions

-Unlike traditional IRA or Roth IRA contributions, Roth conversions do not follow the same deadlines as when you convert a traditional IRA assets to Roth IRA assets, the conversion is not actually considered a contribution.
+Unlike traditional IRA or Roth IRA contributions, Roth conversions do not follow the same deadlines as for when you convert a traditional IRA asset to Roth IRA assets, the conversion is not actually considered a contribution.
 Those IRA assets would have already been counted as part of annual contributions for previous years.
 As such, Roth conversion amounts are not subject to the same limits as IRA and Roth IRA contributions.
 You can convert IRA money to a Roth at any time and there is no maximum limit on the amount you can convert.